Is the IRS Auditing My Tax Return?

 In summary, your Austin & Larson Tax Resolution tax audit professional will:

 - Research all of the issues behind the IRS audit notice.

 - Help you get together all of the documents and records you’ll need to resolve the tax debt issue.

 - Help you respond to the IRS audit letter.

 - Review and explain the results or the IRS findings.

 Contact our office to speak with IRS audit support representatives with the experience and expertise to achieve successful tax debt relief today.
-Our team of IRS Enrolled Agents, Tax Attorneys, and Tax Accountants will stand behind you through the complete audit process to resolving your tax liabilities.
+Our team of IRS Enrolled Agents, Tax Attorneys, CPAs, and Tax Accountants will stand behind you through the complete audit process to resolving your tax liabilities.
 Our services start with a free, no-obligation consultation about your tax audit problems.
 Proudly serving Michigan taxpayers with professional IRS tax audit help – that’s Austin & Larson Tax Resolution.
 Call us now at 1-866-668-2953 for tax audit support.
 The “right” assistance that you need is near.